Define your ISO 27701 Audit Scope

 Processor vs Controller Scope

-if some other organization collects it on your behalf, you are the processor.
+If some other organization collects it on your behalf, you are the processor.

 Read below for guidance on how to determine each scope item.
-A table listing each item is provided down below to use as a template for this exercise.
+A table listing each item is provided below to use as a template for this exercise.

 Product(s) in scope